bmc/djangostripe/README.md

 ## Database

+### Create the MySQL Database

 The code currently assumes a MySQL database, so you'll need all the usual Python and Django MySQL nonsense.
 The MySQL configuration parameters are in `mysql.cnf`.
 Once you have MySQL set up, create the database and set the permissions, as shown below:

-    create database stripe character set utf8;
+    mysql> create database stripe character set utf8;
-    grant all privileges on stripe.* to stripe @'localhost' identified by 'stripe';
+    mysql> grant all privileges on stripe.* to stripe @'localhost' identified by 'stripe';

+### Create the Database Tables and Initial Data

+The `fixtures/stripetest-data.json` file contains some initial test products.
+Sync'ing the Django database will load the fixture, as well.

+    $ python manage.py syncdb

 ## Environment